farcaster-project/RFCs/user-stories.md

 ###### Messages exchanged:
 - Bob → Alice: [`send_bitcoin_buy_secret`](https://hackmd.io/M0uYws_5S7K6k1j5l8b6qw?view#send_bitcoin_buy_secret)

-## Reputation problem
+## Reputation asymmetry

 Because of the protocol asymmetry, Alice always locks her coins later in the swap process, that implies she gets an option to buy without costs.
 One way to resolve this issue is to introduce a reputation system between participants, but this is hard in a decentralized setup.

-The reputation problem is not linked to the negotiation role assumed by Alice's daemon: If she's a Taker she can cancel for free on any prices and if she's a Maker she can propose any prices and cancel for free if someone tries to take it.
+The reputation asymmetry is not linked to the negotiation role assumed by Alice's daemon: If she's a Taker she can cancel for free on any prices and if she's a Maker she can propose any prices and cancel for free if someone tries to take it.